nus-cs2103-AY2021S1/tp/README.md

   * Our end product will have **no** bugs.
   * The project comes with a **reasonable number of tests**.
   * It comes with a **reasonable level of user and developer documentation**.
-* It is named `InsuranceForInsurance` (`I4I` for short) because we thought that this app would be a form of insurance for insurance advisors such that they do not forget their clients.
+* It is named `Insurance4Insurance` (`I4I` for short) because we thought that this app would be a form of insurance for insurance advisors such that they do not forget their clients.
 * For the detailed documentation of this project, see [here](https://ay2021s1-cs2103-t16-2.github.io/tp/).

 * Credits: